kunzbhatia/Bharat-Intern-FS-Tasks/README.md

 **🥰Join the CosmoConnect Journey:**
 Join us on CosmoConnect to experience a new era of video conferencing where every interaction is a step toward a global, interconnected future.
 Register now and explore the limitless possibilities of virtual collaboration.
 CosmoConnect: Where Connecting Worlds and Empowering Business is just a click away.
 Start your journey today.

-## Make sure to add ZegoCloud AppID and ServerSecret code of your account's project in the empty space const of Room.js file to make project work